dbacchet/path_tracer/readme.md

 # Path Tracer in Rust

-**Version 1.0.0**
+**Version 1.1.0**

-A simple path tracer implemented in Rust with real-time web visualization.
+A simple path tracer implemented in Rust with real-time web visualization and concurrent viewer support.

 This project implements a _very_ simple path tracer, done with the main purpose of learning Rust.
 I used the [Ray Tracing in a Weekend](http://in1weekend.blogspot.com/2016/01/ray-tracing-in-one-weekend.html) series as a reference.
 I strongly recommend buying those books; they're a fantastic and very well written intro to ray tracing.